mmattel/EET-Solmate/README.md

 ## Set Values via MQTT

 Some values can be set via MQTT like injection or boost.

+**IMPORTANT:**\
-Set these values as plain number string without any decimal or thousand separator.
-For the time being, only positive fractionless numbers are allowed, omit therefore leading + or - symbols.
-The values will be casted by the program internally to integer.
-It can happen that when defining values using dot and comma, language settings may mix them up and the cast confuses and errors.
+These values MUST BE plain integer numbers WITHOUT any decimal or thousand separator.
+For the time being, only positive fractionless numbers are allowed.
+Omit leading + or - symbols.
+The values are tried to be casted by the program to integer.
+It is very likely, that when defining values using dot and comma, language settings mix them up and the cast can't succeed.
+In this case, the LAST KNOWN working value will be used instead and a warning will be logged !

 **TIPS:**
 - When using the incoming new values event (MQTT or HA) to calculate new Solmate settings, have a small delay like 1 second before updating them via MQTT.
 - Only send values if they have changed.
 - Before going productive with dynamic settings, check the log of the python script for possible errors responded by the Solmate and fix them.